 - 1. Form fitting, tight clothing or short tops that expose a bare midriff. - 2.
-Undershirts, muscle shirts, mesh shirts/see-through clothing, tank tops, sleeveless shirts, pajamas, or sweatpants.
-Leggings may only be worn with a shirt, sweatshirt, skirt, or dress that reaches fingertip length at a standing posture.
+Undershirts, muscle shirts, mesh shirts/see-through clothing, tank tops, sleeveless shirts, or pajamas.
 School appropriate garments must be worn under see-through articles of clothing. - 3.
 Shirts unbuttoned unless the shirt is covering an acceptable shirt worn underneath. - 4.
-No hats, caps, bandanas, hoods, or sunglasses. - 5.
-Piercing of the body other than the ear. - 6.
+Leggings may only be worn with a shirt, sweatshirt, skirt, or dress that reaches fingertip length at a standing posture. - 5.
+No hats, caps, bandanas, sweatbands, hoods up, or sunglasses. - 6.
+Piercing of the body other than the ear. - 7.
 Shirts, tops, pants, accessories and tattoos that display imprints not in good taste for a school atmosphere.
-These include, but are not limited to slogans and pictures that are deemed lewd, vulgar, plainly offensive, sexually suggestive, condone violence, drugs, alcohol, tobacco, suicide or disrupts the educational process. - 7.
-Jackets or coats unless they are designed for inside wear. - 8.
-Excessively baggy, loose clothing. - 9.
-Flip flops, slide sandals or open back shoes. - 10.
-Apparel which has holes or tears in it. - 11.
+These include, but are not limited to slogans and pictures that are deemed lewd, vulgar, plainly offensive, sexually suggestive, condone violence, drugs, alcohol, tobacco, suicide or disrupts the educational process. - 8.
+Jackets or coats unless they are designed for inside wear. - 9.
+Excessively baggy, loose clothing. - 10.
+Clothing that has holes or tears in it. - 11.
 Only natural hair colors are allowed.
 No unnatural patterns are allowed. - 12.
-Beards or mustaches.
+Beards or mustaches. - 13.
+Students may not use backpacks, bookbags or purses (large enough to carry books) during the school day.
+These items may be uses to transport materials to and from school.
+These items are to be stored in students' lockers during the school day. - 14.
+Chains/wallet chains hanging from clothing are not permitted. - 15.
+Metal on clothing or jewelry that could damage furniture, self, or others.